-The translated query text is displayed in the right panel of the editor.
+The translated guery text is displayed in the right panel of the editor.

-3.1.5 Creating a Translation Profile and Installing SQL Translator
+3.1.5 Creating a Translation Profile and Installing SQL Translator and the number of Java classes loaded, Oracle recommends you to install the translator locally, and not over a WAN.

 Oracle SQL Developer is installed with Oracle Database 12c.
 It loads Java classes of the Sybase Translator, approximately 15 MB, into Oracle Database.
-Due to the size and the number of Java classes loaded, Oracle recommends you to install the translator locally, and not over a WAN.
+Due to the size